 - Limits on logins

-Limits on storage space
+- Limits on rules

 There are two main storage limits for every user: one is for mail, calendars and contacts, and the other is for file storage.
 The limit per user depends on your account plan, as detailed below.